• Published April 1, 2024

 Watch our webinar, Leading Through Change, and learn how to become a more change-capable leader, effective in both change management and change leadership.

-The 3 C’s of Change Leadership
+The 3 C’s of Effective Change Leadership

 Our study revealed 9 critical leadership competencies of successful change efforts and change-capable leaders.
 The 9 change leader competencies can be further divided into 3 main categories — what we call “the 3 C’s of change,” leading the process, and leading the people.